Mondrian-He/awesome-acl-2025-artist/README.md

 > [!note]
 >
 > This project repository contains the long papers from ACL 2025.
-We extracted each paper’s framework diagrams, experimental figures, and other visuals to study their presentation techniques.
-Since the content is extensive and a single markdown file cannot render everything reliably, **we split it into fifty separate markdown files**, each covering around thirty two papers.
+Each paper’s framework diagrams, experimental figures, and other visuals are extracted to study their presentation techniques.
+Since the content is extensive and a single Markdown file cannot render everything reliably, **we split it into fifty separate Markdown files**, each covering approximately thirty-two papers.
 The following section indexes where each paper is located😁😁.
-Hope we can make progress together！Please help the children of Uganda!
+Hope we can make progress together!
+Please help the children of Uganda!
 ---

 ## 📚 Complete Paper Index